-However, the Energy Agency is not permitted to disclose information covered by confidentiality in accordance with the Public Access to Information and Secrecy Act.
-This means that a document or certain information in a document may be protected by confidentiality.
-A confidentiality review is therefore made on a caseby-case basis before a document is disclosed.
+However, the Energy Agency is not permitted to disclose information covered by secrecy in accordance with the Public Access to Information and Secrecy Act.
+This means that a document or certain information in a document may be protected by secrecy.
+A secrecy assessment is therefore made on a case-by-case basis before a document is disclosed.